Sinapse-Energia/talking-fiber/README.md

 # Resume of tasks to be performed

 1. Adapt existing M3 code to new talking fiber board.
-Normally it is only a GPIO modification
+Normally it is only a GPIO modification.
+The board connections are specified in the HW-FW document available in the project
 2. Development of SB function in order to read status of the fiber
 3. To create a new main that provides the required algorith.
 Basically read SB and publish status.
 TODO: Flow diagram
 4. Optimize the behaviour to consume the minimum power as possible